koleshky1/Devops/PROJECT 8/readme.md

 ![Alt text](<images/partition db3.png>)

-VIew new partitions on database server
+VIew new partitions on database

 ![Alt text](<images/view db partitions.png>)

-# STEP 5 INSTALL LVM 2 PACKAGE
+# STEP 3 PREPARE THE LVM

 Use the command to install LVM 2 package on RedHat